 WVNCC | West Virginia Northern Community College

-WVNCC offers an Associate of Applied Science Degree (AAS) for graduates of accredited Radiologic Technology Programs.
-For information on local certificate programs please visit the Program of Radiologic Technology at Ohio Valley Medical website.
-Students must have completed a certificate program and passed the National Registry Examination to be eligible to earn an AAS Degree by completing designated courses at WVNCC.
+West Virginia Northern offers an Associate in Applied Science Degree (AAS) for graduates of accredited Radiologic Technology programs.
+Students must have successfully completed a hospital-based certificate program* such as the OVMC Radiology Program, the former Wheeling Hospital Radiology Program, Washington Hospital Radiology Program, or any other JRCERT-accredited certificate program to be eligible to earn an AAS Degree by completing designated courses at West Virginia Northern.

-The most familiar use of the x-ray is the diagnosis of broken bones.
-Today's radiologic technology includes the use of radiation for diagnostic and therapeutic procedures.
-Imaging techniques that use ultrasound, computerized tomography (CT), and magnetic resonance imaging (MRI) are growing rapidly.
-The U.S. Department of Labor, Bureau of Statistics, indicates that employment for radiologic technologists is expected to grow faster than average through the year 2016.
-Hospitals are the principal employers of radiologic technologists, but new opportunities now exist in clinics, physician offices, and diagnostic imaging centers.
+The most familiar use of the X-ray is the diagnosis of broken bones.
+Today’s radiation technology includes the use of radiation for diagnostic and therapeutic procedures.
+Imaging techniques that use ultrasound, computerized tomography, and magnetic resonance imaging (MRI) is growing rapidly.
+Hospitals are the principal employers of radiologic technologists, but new opportunities now exist in clinics, physician offices and Diagnostic Imaging Centers.

 First Year - Fall Semester

 |HUM Humanities Core Requirement||3|

 Accredited Hospital-Based programs begin in the summer.

 # Choose from: MATH 108, MATH 115, or MATH 208.